Ndundulu/webstomer/readme.md

 # Hello Welcome to my git lessons - Git is the best way to track you work

-# for both individuals and origizations. owning a business is the only finacial freedom you can every have.
+# for both individuals and origination. owning a business is the only financial freedom you can every have.

-# for both individuals and origizations.
+# for both individuals and origination.
 After studying git you can move to css